sgkang/website/about/index.md

 # Short Bio

-I completed his PhD in Geophysics at the University of British Columbia, Canada, in 2018.
-His thesis work focused on computational electromagnetics and its application to mineral exploration.
+I completed my PhD in Geophysics at the University of British Columbia, Canada, in 2018.
+My thesis work focused on computational electromagnetics and its application to mineral exploration.
 Currently, I am an Assistant Professor in [Electromagnetic Geophysics Lab](http://emgeolab.org/) at the University of Manitoba.
-His research focuses on advancing electromagnetic imaging for groundwater and miniing applications.
+My research focuses on advancing electromagnetic imaging for groundwater and mining applications.
 I continue to contribute to the development of open source software, [SimPEG](https://www.simpeg.xyz), and educational resources, [GeoSci.xyz](https://www.geosci.xyz), for applied geophysics.

 # Curriculum Vitae